top of page

 Roof Orientation

 Ideally, your potential customers will have a large south-facing roof with minimal shading and obstructions.
 It is also possible to install solar panels facing east or west, but it will decrease the total solar energy production somewhat.
-At GreenLancer, we don’t recommend orienting solar panels facing north.
+At GreenLancer, we don’t recommend orienting Michigan solar panels facing north.

 Michigan Home Energy Consumption

-According to EnergySage, the average monthly electricity bill in Michigan is about $168 or $2,000 annually.
+According to EnergySage, the average monthly electricity bill in Michigan is about $179 or $2,150 annually.
 Thus, the average household can see significant savings on their electric bills with a solar PV array.
 Properly sizing the solar system is essential to maximize electricity bill savings.

-Solar Panel System Costs in Michigan
+Costs of Solar Panels in Michigan

-The average 6 kW solar system in Michigan costs $19,440 or about $3.24 per watt before incentives, according to EnergySage.
+The average 6 kW solar system in Michigan costs $18,780 or about $3.13 per watt before incentives, according to EnergySage.
 Yet, the cost of the solar panel system varies by size, solar equipment, and type of installation.

-Payback Period of a Michigan Solar Panel System
+Payback Period of Solar Panels in Michigan

 The average payback period for a solar power system in Michigan is usually between 9 and 12 years.
 Properties with greater solar energy potential will have more productive PV systems.